Databaseadmin1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a symbolic link to /bin/ls hat copies all the HTML files moves all files beginning with an uppercase letter deletes all files in the current working directory that end with the character ~
+Create a symbolic link to /bin/ls hat copies all the HTML files moves all files beginning with an uppercase letter deletes all files in the current working directory that end with the character ~ creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory